-I am a faculty member and Coordinator of the Master of Arts in Applied Anthropology Program in the Department of Anthropology at Humboldt State University (HSU).
-I also serve as Director of HSU’s Applied Anthropology and Ethnographic Research Lab, and was recently appointed to the Redwoods Community College District, Board of Trustees.
+I serve as a faculty member in the Department of Anthropology at Humboldt State University (HSU) and Director of HSU’s Applied Anthropology and Ethnographic Research Lab.
+I am also a publicly appointed member of the Redwoods Community College District, Board of Trustees.